ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 (latency, throughput, reliability, cost).
 Designs need to independently track the congestion state of each path, and need to demonstrate independent congestion control for each path being used.
-New multipath CCs that implement path fail-over MUST evaluate the harm resulting from a change in the path, and show that this does not result in flow starvation.
+Authors of multipath congestion control proposals that implement path fail-over MUST evaluate the harm resulting from a change in the path, and show that this does not result in flow starvation.
 Synchronisation of failover (e.g., where multiple flows change their path on similar timeframes) can also contribute to harm and/or reduce fairness,